 - Revise block producer (BP) and standby pay model to better secure the network. - o A fixed 21 block producers plus 30 standbys based on voting. - o Equalize pay among block producers and standbys.
-All BPs will be paid the same amount and all standbys will be paid 50% the BP rate. - Standbys will rotate into block production for a short time on a regular basis (every 3-7 days) to earn their pay and prove that they are ready to produce. - o Active BPs that fail to produce 180 blocks in a row will be temporarily replaced by a standby BP (after 30 minutes instead of after 3 hours under Eos rules). - o BPs and standbys are penalized for missed blocks. - o This model will reduce incidence of network pauses due to 6 or more BPs becoming inactive - o BPs and standbys will have a clear minimum requirement in terms of information disclosure, practices, and hardware/connectivity any that do not meet minimum will be prevented from serving regardless of voting. - o Statistics on BP/Stand-by performance will be published to empower voters toward more reliable BPs.
+All BPs will be paid the same amount and all standbys will be paid 50% the BP rate. - Standbys will rotate into block production for a short time on a regular basis (every 3-7 days) to earn their pay and prove that they are ready to produce. - o Active BPs that fail to produce 180 blocks in a row will be temporarily replaced by a standby BP (after 30 minutes vs. 3 hours under Eos rules). - o Active BPs and standby BPs are penalized for missed blocks. - This model will reduce incidence of network pauses due to 6 or more BPs becoming inactive - o Active BPs and standby BPs will have a clear minimum requirement in terms of information disclosure, practices, and hardware/connectivity any that do not meet minimum will be prevented from serving regardless of voting. - Statistics on BP/Stand-by performance will be published to empower voters towards electing more reliable BPs.

-- Telos code review/testing - o The block producers or a body elected by them will review code for security and value. - New code releases will be live tested on a private testnet maintained by all block producers and standbys prior to mainnet activation. - o Block producers and standbys will coordinate updates based on private testnet results. - Telos DApp developers may designate original code portions of their DApps to be proprietary or open source.
-(All Eos DApps must be open source which will limit participation by many potential developers.) - o All software developed by developers paid as Telos block producers, code reviewers, or grant recipients within the past 6 months must be open source. - Telos will reduce annual inflation to 2.5% compared to 5%. - Telos addresses will not be destroyed after 3 years of non-use.
+- Telos code review/testing - o The block producers or a body elected by them will review code for security and value. - New code releases will be live tested on a private testnet maintained by all block producers and standbys prior to mainnet deployment. - o Block producers and standbys will coordinate updates based on private testnet results.

+- Telos DApp developers may designate original code portions of their DApps to be proprietary or open source.
+(All Eos DApps must be open source which will limit participation by many potential developers.) - Telos will reduce annual inflation to 2.5% compared to 5%.

+• Once activated, Telos addresses will not be destroyed after 3 years of non-use.
 This feature of Eos is unfair and unnecessary and will not be implemented in Telos.
+However, genesis Telos accounts created by the Eos genesis snapshot must be used at least once by their owners within one year to opt in to the system or they will be removed.